jgranade/zoegroups/Curriculums/TTBT/ttbt-overview.md

 The goal is to establish a shared foundation of key Old Testament and New Testament stories and teachings while fostering spiritual growth across all ages.

 ## Vision & Biblical Foundation
-TTBT is rooted in **Deuteronomy 6:6–9**, which calls God’s people to impress His words on their children and to discuss them continually in everyday life.
+TTBT is rooted in helping Christians fullfil **Deuteronomy 6:6–9**, which calls God’s people to impress His words on their children and to discuss them continually in everyday life.
 By studying together, participants fulfill this command as faith is nurtured and reinforced across generations.

 ## Audience & Age Groups